 Does the course involve swimming, total body immersion, hypothermia or electricity?

 No. There will be water and mud, but no obstacle will have deep water, ice or electrical shock.
-That said, there will be some obstacles that you’ve never
+The course will require you to crawl through mud.

 Is there a course/obstacle map?

 Yes.
 It will be posted in May on the webpage under Event Downloads.
 Have fun figuring out the obstacles from their name. :)

 Every effort will be made to keep the race safe from COVID.
 It will not occur if DPH determines this type of event is not safe this summer.
 Waves will be released in smaller groups at more frequent time intervals to allow for greater spacing and fewer waits at obstacles.
 Some obstacles have been eliminated and others modified in an effort to avoid higher risk contact.

 What if I don’t want to do an obstacle?

 All runners should assess each obstacle as they approach to determine if their physical prowess and fitness level will enable them to complete it without injuring themselves or others.
 All obstacles will have the space to be circumvented, if desired.
 Teams in competition for time should be prepared to help any teammate struggling with an obstacle.

 Will there be drinking water during the race?